hazelhkim/Problem-Solving/CTCI/Recursion-and-Dynamic-Programming/instruction.md

 - While there are a large number of recursive problems, many follow **similar patterns**.
 - A good hint that a problem is recursive is that it can be built off of **subproblems**. <br />
-- When you hear a problem beginning with the following statements, it's often (though not always) a good candidate for recursion:
+- When you hear a problem beginning with the following statements, it's often (though not always) a good candidate for recursion.
         - "Design an algorithm to compute the nth ...,"
         - "Write code to list the first n...,"
         - "Implement a method to compute all ...,"
         - and so on.

 **Tip**